jonemo/blog.jonasneubert.com/_posts/2019-10-29-ladder-logic.md

 [^1]: If you want to learn more about elevator control systems, you should take a look at Elevatorpedia and its entry on [Elevator Control Systems](https://elevation.fandom.com/wiki/Elevator_control_system).

-[^2]: If this is your first encounter with this squiggle of punction, go [here](https://en.wikipedia.org/wiki/Interrobang).
+[^2]: If this is your first encounter with this squiggle of punctuation, go [here](https://en.wikipedia.org/wiki/Interrobang).

 [^3]: I didn't mention any PLC programming languages besides ladder logic during my presentations at all.
 Both times when I gave this presentation I only had 25 minutes, and the slide covering other languages got cut in my effort to shrink the presentation into the allocated time slot.
 I did get the appropriate amount of comments and complaints for doing so.